HL7/bulk-data/input/pagecontent/publish.md

 #### Response - Error

-- HTTP status code of `4XX` or `5XX`
+The Data Provider SHALL return an error response with HTTP status `4XX` or `5XX`.

-- `Content-Type` header of `application/fhir+json`
-- The body of the response SHOULD be a FHIR `OperationOutcome` resource in JSON format.
+The body of the response SHOULD be a FHIR `OperationOutcome` resource in JSON format.
 If this is not possible (for example, the infrastructure layer returning the error is not FHIR aware), the Data Provider MAY return an error message in another format and include a corresponding value for the `Content-Type` header.

+When the body is a FHIR `OperationOutcome` resource, the response SHALL include a `Content-Type` header of `application/fhir+json`.

 #### Response - Output Manifest

+The Data Provider SHALL return a manifest response with:

-- HTTP status of `200 OK`
+- HTTP status `200 OK`
 - `Content-Type` header of `application/json`
-- `ETag` header that changes when the manifest body changes
 - Body of output manifest (see below)

+The response SHALL include an `ETag` header.
+The `ETag` value SHALL change when the manifest body changes.

 The output manifest is a JSON object providing metadata and links to the generated FHIR Bulk Data files.
 These files SHALL be accessible to the Data Consumer at the URLs advertised.
 The manifest and these URLs MAY be served by file servers other than the Data Provider's FHIR-specific server.